shovo3954-design/New_project/README.md

 # New_project
-This is my first git repository.
+This is my first git repository.\n
 I want to continue till now